-Control box is equipped with a circuit breaker.
-Press red button on circuit breaker to reset.
-If circuit breaker continues to trip, see "Point Row Clutch Troubleshooting" in Troubleshooting section.
+The control box is equipped with a resettable circuit breaker.
+To reset the circuit breaker, press the red button on the circuit breaker until it snaps into place.
+If the circuit breaker continues to trip, check to see what is causing it to trip.
+See "Point Row Clutch Troubleshooting".